PR tips for managing a data breach

 A new National Cyber Security Centre is launching this Autumn in a bid to protect the UK and stem the tide of cyber attacks taking place daily.

 The new security centre funded by central government will bring the UK’s cyber expertise together to transform how the UK tackles cyber security issues.

 The move is to be welcomed.
-The government’s Cyber Security Breaches Survey 2016 reports that 65% of large firms detected a cyber security breach or attack in the past year.
-The greatest cost of a breach identified in the survey was £3m.
+The government’s Cyber Security Breaches Survey 2016 (external link) reports that 65% of large firms detected a cyber security breach or attack in the past year.
+The greatest cost of a breach identified in the survey was £3 million.

 According to the data, the average cost of dealing with one of these security breaches is £36,500 for a large business.

 This is why Hiscox offers cyber and data risks insurance to a broad range of organisations, including charities, retailers, technology businesses and professional services firms.

 This type of insurance is something you should consider taking if you:

 - hold customer information such as names, addresses and banking information